zertico/apidoc/source/index.md

 ]
 ```

-The manager can visualize all addresses created for him accessing the route described below.
+The manager can visualize all addresses by accessing a route described below.

 Route: *`GET "/api/v1/manager/client-addresses"`*